How to talk with parents about access to a firearm when in crisis

 “Could I share a handout with you on best practices for secure firearm storage when there are kids in your home?”

 You may hear patients or their parents express the belief that hunting rifles and shotguns can’t be used in a suicide.
 But that is not true.
-One multi-state study found that long guns were used in nearly a third of firearm suicides—and they were disproportionately used by young people (Source: National Library of Medicine).
+One multi-state study found that long guns were used in nearly a third of firearm suicides—and they were disproportionately used by young people.
+(Source: BulletPoints Project) If a patient or their parent/caregiver shares that there are unsecured firearms at home, they may not have considered the potential risks when someone is in crisis.

 Talking with parents about secure firearm storage normalizes these conversations as being part of a discussion about safety and raises their awareness of the potential risks.